df-Ali/Ali/README.md

 - [Number Range Printer](https://github.com/df-Ali/number-range-printer) — A C++ program that prints all numbers between two given numbers
 - [Factorial Calculator](https://github.com/df-Ali/Factorial-Calculator) — A C++ program that calculates and prints the factorial of a number
 - [Power Calculator](https://github.com/df-Ali/Power-Calculator) — A C++ program that raises a number to the power of another number
+- [Sum Below Number](https://github.com/df-Ali/Sum-below-number) — A C++ program that calculates the sum of all numbers smaller than a given number

 ### 🌱 Currently Learning
 Django and C++, with a focus on building real-world backend projects.